tednaleid/sublime-EasyMotion/README.md

 This branch will have features that are marked as fixed in the issue, but haven't yet been merged to `master`.

+### Sublime Text 3 Experimental Support

+There is experimental support for Sublime Text 3 on the `st3` branch that requires manual installation and the use of the `st3` branch.

+    cd ~/Application\ Support/Sublime\ Text\ 3/Packages
+    git clone git://github.com/tednaleid/sublime-EasyMotion.git EasyMotion
+    cd EasyMotion
+    git checkout st3

 ## Usage

 ### Jump to any visible character